adunkman/dunkman.me/app/content/special/about.md

 ---
 title: About
-summary: 👋 Hi, I'm Andrew, an technology leader and software engineer with 20 years of diverse experience living in Washington, DC.
+summary: 👋 Hi, I'm Andrew, a mission-driven technology leader and software engineer with 20 years of diverse experience living in Washington, DC.
 url: /about
 aliases:
   - /resume